Common questions about recertification exams

 You will be able to use the new online registration process.
 On the ABS operative experience report, please submit a cover letter with your application that provides full details about your current clinical activities.
 The cover letter should describe your patient contact and any clinical procedures you perform.
 The two reference forms may be completed by supervisors or peers who are familiar with your clinical activities and can provide knowledgeable attestation to your ethical and professional status.

 You may use whichever time period works best for you either a full calendar year or one year back from when you are applying.

 The ABS operative experience report must be completed via the ABS website or transmitted electronically from the ACS case log.
 The report asks only for the numbers of primary procedures performed during the past calendar year or recent 12-month period at the two institutions you utilize the most.
 No other information is collected.
-The data from it appears on your signature form, which then must be authenticated by the physician you indicated can attest to its accuracythis may be the chief of surgery, department head, etc.
+The data from it appears on your signature form, which then must be authenticated by the physician you indicated can attest to its accuracythis may be the chair of surgery, department head, etc.